Understanding Form 1099-DIV

 B: RECIPIENT'S IDENTIFICATION NUMBER

 The number under which the amounts have been reported to the IRS.
-For individuals this is your Social Security Number, which has been masked on paper forms but not on electronic forms available behind the secure log-in on Dreyfus.com.
-Employer Identification Numbers have not been masked.
+For individuals this is your Social Security Number, which has been masked on both paper forms and electronic forms available behind the secure log-in on Dreyfus.com.
+Employer Identification Numbers have also been masked.

 C: FUND NAME/FUND'S FEDERAL TAXPAYER IDENTIFICATION NUMBER/FUND AND ACCOUNT NUMBER